DonDebonair/slack-machine/docs/async.md

 tested.
 The goal is to eventually stop supporting the old version that uses the Slack RTM API, as the Events API is recommended by Slack for must use cases and asyncio has the potential to be much more performant.

 All the asyncio code is in the `machine.asyncio` package.
+The async version of Slack Machine has been built from the ground up.
+It is AsyncIO from top to bottom and is fully type-hinted (and checked with MyPY)

 ## How to start using it